SileYin/ADC_DAC_playback/README.md

 # ADC_DAC_playback
-An implementation of realtime AEC and speech enhancement for ADI SHARC SC589 board
+An implementation of realtime AEC and speech enhancement for ADI SHARC SC589 board, based on an example project of CrossCore Embedded Studio

 /audio sample/ has the audio comparison recorded from the output of the board

-echo\ uncancelled.wav is the unprocessed audio and echo\ cancelled.wav is the processed one
+"echo uncancelled.wav" is the unprocessed audio and "echo cancelled.wav" is the processed one